• Skip to main content

 This is fairly easy to reach, however, you can’t drive up to this one.
 Situated inside Matthews/Winters Park, of the Jefferson County Open Space, you’ll have to park at the trailhead and walk.

-From Morrison – Take Hogback Rd/Country Rd 93 2.6 miles north from town to reach the Matthews/Winters Park.
+From Morrison – Take Hogback Rd/Country Rd 93 2.6 miles north of town to reach Matthews/Winters Park.
 Take the trailhead to see the former town plot and cemetery.

 Details